South Atlantic Bight

+Georgia Bight

+Within the South Atlantic Bight, the coast from Cape Fear in North Carolina to Cape Canaveral in Florida forms a fairly smooth curve known as the Georgia Bight or Georgia Embayment.
+The shape of the coast influences the height of the tides.
+Tidal ranges are only 2 ft at the extremes of the bight, Cape Fear and Miami, but reach 6 to 10 ft along the Georgia coast in the middle of the bight.
+The Sea Islands stretch along the central part of the Georgia Bight shore, from the mouth of the Santee River to the mouth of the St. Johns River.
+The Sea Islands have a complex geological history.
+John Zeigler distinguishes three types: "erosion remnant islands", "marsh islands", and "beach-ridge islands".

 Bathymetry

 The bight is fairly shallow with the continental shelf extending far offshore except off south Florida and North Carolina.
 The Blake Plateau forms a zone of intermediary depth before dropping to the Hatteras Abyssal Plain with the Blake Escarpment.
 The Escarpment is defined as the geological bathymetric eastern boundary of the bight.
 Within the northern plateau is the Charleston Bump which deflects the Gulf Stream northeastward from its initial northerly motion.
 Due to storms and unpredictable shoaling, the area off the North Carolina Outer Banks is known as the Graveyard of the Atlantic.
 The southern part of the bight borders the Bermuda Triangle where many aircraft and sea vessels have been lost off Florida from various causes.
 The seafloor of the bight contains various debris and discarded rocket components from decades of launches from Cape Canaveral.
 A notable spacecraft, the Liberty Bell 7 was recovered from the Blake Escarpment in 1999 after being lost.
 Debris from launches often washes up on shores as far as North Carolina after being dredged up by hurricanes and moved around by currents.